Welcome to the 23rd

 veterans were not ready to open up about their

-experience, let alone show any pride in serving their
+experience, let alone show any pride in serving

-adopted country.
+their adopted country.

-Wei-chi expounds on the importance of archiving
+expounds on the importance of archiving Chinese

-Chinese documents and artifacts in North America,
+documents and artifacts in North America, especially

-especially in allowing universities access to useful
+in allowing universities access to useful historical

-historical material.
-Universities have the resources
+material.
+Universities have the resources to archive

-other organizations can afford the high cost of
+organizations can afford the high cost of

 professional processing.
 A prominent example is the

-Him Mark Lai Collection, which "may eventually consist
+Him Mark Lai Collection, which "may eventually

-numerous newspapers, journals, magazines, books, and
+the numerous newspapers, journals, magazines, books,

-directories", as Wei-chi recounts in an
+and directories", as Wei-chi recounts in

-Annotation article.
+an Annotation article.

-Him Mark Lai (November 11, 1925 - May 21, 2009) was
+Lai (November 11, 1925 - May 21, 2009) was an

-an amazing amateur historian and master archivist.
+amazing amateur historian and master archivist.
 He

 has been called the Dean of Chinese American History

-for his role in establishing the field as a legitimate
+for his role in establishing the field as a

-academic discipline.
-For more info, see short
+legitimate academic discipline.
+For more info, see

-video, wiki
+short video,

-bio, or the Him
+wiki bio, or the Him Mark Lai

-Mark Lai Digital Archive.
+Digital Archive.

-the Workshop yesterday about the program).
-"The
+Workshop yesterday about the program).
+"The program

-program involves a year-long commitment to researching
+involves a year-long commitment to researching one¡¦s

-one¡¦s Chinese American family history and genealogy.
+Chinese American family history and genealogy.
+After

-After exploring their Chinese roots in America,
+exploring their Chinese roots in America,

 participants explore their roots in China through